Suspence1127/mybots/README.md

 The mutations are as follows:<br />
 &nbsp;&nbsp;&nbsp;&nbsp;-There is a 33% chance of a mutation to a synapse weight, adding a link, or removing a link<br />
-&nbsp;&nbsp;&nbsp;&nbsp;-To remove a link, an edge link (a link that is only connected to one joint) is removed, and no link is allowed to be placed in its spot in future generations<br />
+&nbsp;&nbsp;&nbsp;&nbsp;-To remove a link, an edge link (a link that is only connected to one joint) is removed, and no link is allowed to be placed in its spot in future generations.
+Links cannot be removed if there is only 3 links left.<br />
 &nbsp;&nbsp;&nbsp;&nbsp;-To add a link, a random openn face is found on a random link.
 Then, a link without a sensor is generated and connected by joint to the open face, and this joint is given a motor and is connected by synapses to every sensor<br />
 &nbsp;&nbsp;&nbsp;&nbsp;-When a synapse weight is mutated, a synapse is selected at random and then its weight is re-randomized between -1 and 1<br />
 &nbsp;&nbsp;&nbsp;&nbsp;-Besides randomizing the weight of one synapse or adding a new joint, the rest of the brain and its weights will always remain the same<br />